-Windy Hill Farm is owned and operated by Jane Gledhill, Chiara Gledhill and Russell Paugh in Cedar Grove, NC.
+The farm is owned and operated by mother and daughter duo Jane and Chiara Gledhill.
 This approximately 70-acre farm has been continuously farmed since the early 1800s and, we think, based on land records and other research, was part of a larger farm since the 1700s, the time of the original land grant from the King of England.
+Geof Gledhill (Aug 16, 1944 - Dec 16, 2017), beloved husband and father, bought the farm in 1977, and it has been lovingly stewarded by our family ever since.

 A few years ago, we increased our efforts to farm sustainably by adding a 6.48kW photovoltaic system that produces approximately 70% of the power needs of our farm.
 We hope to install wind turbines and more solar panels in the future to completely offset our energy usage.

-Lick Creek Annex is our newly acquired land on the south side of the road where Lick Creek, one of the branches of the headwaters of the Eno River, traverses.
+Lick Creek Annex is our newly acquired land on the south side of Carr Store Road, where Lick Creek, one of the branches of the headwaters of the Eno River, traverses.
 This land has a beautiful stand of mature Tulip Poplar trees on either side of the lovely babbling creek.
-This is a conservation area, and we have begun the process of placing it in a conservation easement.

 A few years ago, we increased our efforts to farm sustainably by adding a 6.48kW photovoltaic system that produces approximately 70% of the power needs of our farm.
 We hope to install wind turbines and more solar panels in the future to completely offset our energy usage.